 — Matthew 6:31-33 NLT

 What's most important to you?
 Why is it important?
-Jesus emphasizes all throughout his ministry that three things are of supreme importance: loving God with all our heart, loving our neighbor, and seeking after God's Kingdom.
+Jesus emphasizes all throughout his ministry that three things are of supreme importance: loving God with all our heart, loving our neighbor as ourselves, and seeking after God's Kingdom.
 If we do those things, everything else will fall into place; the hand of the Creator will be there helping each thing find its proper place.
 He knows what we need.
 He has a plan for our lives.
 He will meet our needs.
 Does this mean things will be easy or always go well for us?
-No. If our hero was crucified on a cross, do you think we're less vulnerable?
-But God does assure his Kingdom seekers that we will ultimately get what we seek; we will share with the King in his Kingdom in all of his glory.
+No. Since our hero was crucified on a cross, we shouldn't think that we're less vulnerable.
+But God does assure us who seek his Kingdom that we will ultimately get what we seek; we will share with the King in his Kingdom in all of his glory.
 In addition, in seeking after Kingdom values, we will bless those we love, we will have a redemptive influence on those around us, and we will have all that we really need in life.

 Related Scripture Readings